CBS 2019

 荐读文献

-Nocturnal thoracic volume overload and post-discharge outcomes in patients hospitalized for acute heart failure Metformin Lowers Body Weight But Fails to Increase Insulin Sensitivity in Chronic Heart Failure Patients without Diabetes: a Randomized, Double-Blind, Placebo-Controlled Study Cardiac resynchronization therapy with a defibrillator (CRTd) in failing heart patients with type 2 diabetes mellitus and treated by glucagon-like peptide 1 receptor agonists (GLP-1 RA) therapy vs. conventional hypoglycemic drugs: arrhythmic burden, hospitalizations for heart failure, and CRTd responders rate Lateral Wall Dysfunction Signals Onset of Progressive Heart Failure in Left Bundle Branch Block Longitudinal Change in Galectin-3 and Incident Cardiovascular Outcomes Lifestyle Modifications for Preventing and Treating Heart Failure Exercise Intolerance in Patients With Heart Failure: JACC State-of-the-Art Review Heart Failure With Recovered Left Ventricular Ejection Fraction: JACC Scientific Expert Panel A Randomized Controlled Trial to Evaluate the Safety and Efficacy of Cardiac Contractility Modulation Economic and Quality-of-Life Outcomes of Natriuretic Peptide–Guided Therapy for Heart Failure
+The prevalence and importance of frailty in heart failure with reduced ejection fraction - an analysis of PARADIGM-HF and ATMOSPHERE Haemodynamic-guided management of heart failure (GUIDE-HF): a randomised controlled trial Metformin Lowers Body Weight But Fails to Increase Insulin Sensitivity in Chronic Heart Failure Patients without Diabetes: a Randomized, Double-Blind, Placebo-Controlled Study Cardiac resynchronization therapy with a defibrillator (CRTd) in failing heart patients with type 2 diabetes mellitus and treated by glucagon-like peptide 1 receptor agonists (GLP-1 RA) therapy vs. conventional hypoglycemic drugs: arrhythmic burden, hospitalizations for heart failure, and CRTd responders rate Lateral Wall Dysfunction Signals Onset of Progressive Heart Failure in Left Bundle Branch Block Longitudinal Change in Galectin-3 and Incident Cardiovascular Outcomes Lifestyle Modifications for Preventing and Treating Heart Failure Exercise Intolerance in Patients With Heart Failure: JACC State-of-the-Art Review Economic and Quality-of-Life Outcomes of Natriuretic Peptide–Guided Therapy for Heart Failure Dapagliflozin for treating chronic heart failure with reduced ejection fraction

 Review Article2020 Jul 16;229:1-17.